Folkestone Groomers Directory

 The Spring Shedding Bath Strategy

 Bathing during spring shedding season requires a different approach than regular maintenance baths.
 The goal is to loosen as much dead undercoat as possible.
+However, avoid over-bathing - limit baths to when necessary to prevent stripping natural oils that protect your dog's skin and coat health.

 Pre-Bath Brushing